Experienced Hackensack Criminal Defense Lawyers Representing NJ Clients

 - Violent Crimes

-Collateral Penalties Assosciated with Drug Penalties In New Jersey
+Collateral Penalties Assosciated with Drug Penalties in Paramus, New Jersey

 If you are convicted of a drug offense in New Jersey, apart from the potential of a jail term and a harsh fine, there are other serious consequences.
 Some of those consequences follow: